TSPstrategies/TSPstats/README.md

 # TSPstats
-CSV and other data files related to Thrift Savings Plan funds, and available at https://tspstrategies.com/tspstats.html.
+CSV and other data files related to Thrift Savings Plan and individual funds, and available at https://tspstrategies.com/tspstats.html.